The emperor has no clothes

 As “lead dog on the sled” they set pace and rhythm

 If more than half want to leave, what does that say about inclusiveness, employee engagement, commitment; or the flip-side, missing discretionary effort, absenteeism, expense of re-work, lost opportunity, limited growth and renewal?

 Are our key people growing (as individuals) and, taking care of others around them or, have they stalled?
 Here’s a real scary question – am I growing?

-Still getting the numbers – or close to it, with more and more effort, for same outcome – but when you really think about it – at what real cost (over longer term)?
+Still getting the numbers – or close to it, but with more and more effort, for the same outcome – and, when you really think about it – at what real cost (over the longer term)?

-Is our workplace environ (be in no doubt, meaning executive leadership) sucking the life out of people, making them tired and, wanting to leave?
+Is our workplace environ (be in no doubt, this means executive leadership) sucking the life out of people, making them tired and, wanting to leave?